lozanomarco97/Euromillones-Participation-Analysis/README.md

 ## Motivation
 The goal is to understand how participation varies over time and according to different factors such as jackpot size, day of the week, and seasonal trends.
 This allows us to explore cyclic patterns and predict participation behavior.
+This pattern is important since in Spain there is an extra price ('EL MILLON') of 1 million euros always randomly selected from the tickets that are sold.
+Hence, the lower the participation, the higher the probability to get this price.

 ## Data
-- Source: Euromillones historical data (2004–2026)
+- Source: Euromillones historical data (https://www.loteriasyapuestas.es/es/resultados/euromillones)
 - Preprocessing:
   - Data cleaning with Pandas
   - Feature engineering: day of the week, day of the year as cyclical variables, jackpot size